nealey/homepage/content/blog/2022-09-04-lights/index.md

 for about $140 worth of parts.
 It's primarily clamp lights,
-and some el cheapo colored acrylic from Amazon that I cut with Amy's CNC cutting machine.
+and some el cheapo colored acrylic from Amazon that I cut with $SPOUSE's CNC cutting machine.
 Also some aluminum foil.

 ![Lights!](lights.jpg)